murchanskii/CG_myObjLoader/README.md

 + ONLY diffuse texture support

 ## Known issues
-- Some models can be loading inverted by certain axis
+- Some models can be loaded inverted by certain axis
 - No specular and normal texture support
 - ONLY Ka, Kd, Ks, Ns, d, illum from .mtl file are supported